 Mistake 1, not creating a CLAUDE.md

-The cost: every session is inconsistent.
-Claude uses different conventions, puts files anywhere, picks random colors, forgets the business rules.
+What happens: every session is inconsistent.
+Claude uses different conventions, drops files anywhere, picks random colors, forgets the business rules.

-The fix: create the CLAUDE.md at the very start of the project (see chapter 3).
-It's literally your number one investment, 30 minutes that save dozens.
+What to do instead: create the CLAUDE.md in the first hour of the project (see chapter 3).
+30 minutes that save dozens.

 Mistake 2, asking for everything at once

-The cost: "Build me a complete project management app with auth, dashboard, billing, analytics, and an AI assistant" equals guaranteed disaster.
-Claude will ship a superficial result, full of shortcuts, and impossible to maintain.
+What happens: "Build me a complete project management app with auth, dashboard, billing, analytics, and an AI assistant" produces a superficial result, full of shortcuts, impossible to maintain.

-The fix: break it down into features, one at a time, with a plan for each one.
-Every feature should be delivered, tested, and committed before moving on to the next.
+What to do instead: break it down into features, one at a time, with a plan for each.
+Every feature gets delivered, tested, and committed before moving to the next.

 Rule: if your request contains more than 3 "and"s, it's too big.
 Break it down.